-D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be transferred for credit: С

-D13 Number Unit Type

-D13 Maximum number of credits or courses that may be 16

-transferred from a two-year institution: 16

-D14 Number Unit Type

-D14 Maximum number of credits or courses that may be 40

-transferred from a four-year institution: 16

-D15 Minimum number of credits that transfers must comple ete , at your institution to earn an associate degree: n/a

-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:
+D10 Does an open admission policy, if reported, apply to transfer students?
+X D11 Describe additional requirements for transfer admission, if a pplicable: D12 Transfer Credit Policies Report the lowest grade earned for any course that may be DIZ transferred for credit: С D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 16 D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 16 D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: n/a D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64.00 D17 Describe other transfer credit policies: Most transfer student Students entering as juniors have to earn 64 hours of credit 96 hours of cred it at Bryn Mawr.